Eduardo González Calleja

 Eduardo González Calleja (born 1962) is a Spanish historian, professor of Contemporary History at the Charles III University of Madrid (UC3M).
-He is the author of a long list of scholar works dealing with political violence.
+He is the author of a long list of scholarly works dealing with political violence.

 Biography

 He was born in Madrid in 1962.
 In 1989, he earned a PhD in Contemporary History at the Complutense University of Madrid, reading a dissertation titled La radicalización de la derecha durante la Segunda República.
 1931-1936.
 Violencia, paramilitarización y fascistización en la crisis española de los años treinta ("the radicalization of the right during the Second Republic.
 1931–1936.
 Violence, paramilitarization and fascistisation"), supervised by Julio Aróstegui.
 He became a full researcher at the CSIC's Instituto de Historia.
 A senior lecturer at the Charles III University of Madrid (UC3M) since 2006, he was appointed to a Chair in Contemporary History in 2017.